Compactly supported $\mathbb{A}^{1}$-Euler characteristic and the Hochschild complex: Hochschild complex represents the -Euler characteristic

 \begin{definition} Given a nondegenerate, symmetric $\beta: V^{\bullet} \times V^{\bullet} \to \calO_k$ in $\Drcat(k)$, let $[\beta]$ denote the class in $\GW(k)$ given by $[H^0(V^{\bullet})] + \sum_{i>0} (-1)^i [H^{\ast}(V^{\bullet})^{(i)}]$. \end{definition}

 In the following theorem, we prove that $[B_X] = \chi^{\bA^1}(X)$ by identifying the former with the pairing on $(\Hdg(X/k),\Tr)$.
 It is proved analogously to the proof of \cite[Proposition 2.4]{bachmann_wickelgren}.
-However, we also need a key result of Neeman, which gives us a better understand of the constituents used to define $B_X$.
+However, we also need a key duality result, which gives us a better understand of the constituents used to define $B_X$.

-\begin{tm}[{\cite[Theorem 3.5]{Neeman_GDHH}}] Let $d = \dim X$, and let $\alpha': \HH^X(X) \to p^!\cO_k$ be as defined above.
+\begin{tm}[{\cite[Proposition 2.4.2]{atjll}}{\cite[Theorem 3.5]{Neeman_GDHH}},{\cite[Proposition 4.6.3]{lipman1987residues}}] Let $d = \dim X$, and let $\alpha': \HH^X(X) \to p^!\cO_k$ be as defined above.
 Then the map $\mathcal H^d(\alpha')$ induced on $d$-th cohomology sheaves over $X$ is an isomorphism. \end{tm}

 With this result, we have the following:

 \begin{theorem} Let $X$ be smooth and projective over a field $k$ of characteristic $0$.
 Then the class of $B_X$ in $\GW(k)$ is the categorical $\bA^1$-Euler characteristic $\chi^{\bA^1}(X)$ of $X$.
 When $X$ is smooth and proper, the class of $B_X$ is the Euler number of the tangent bundle. \end{theorem}